Frequently Asked Questions

 + Will the city remove buildings or force owners to reduce portions of their buildings built into the easement?

 One unoccupied storage structure is planned for removal; otherwise, it is not anticipated that additional buildings will need to be removed or altered.
-There are several areas where fencing and pavement may need to be removed in order to restore the channel.
+There are several areas where fencing and pavement will be removed in order to restore the channel.
+There are some temporary type structures in the easement areas will need to be removed by the owner/tenant for the project.
+The project is removing one loading dock in the permanent easement area.

 + Why would the city require the removal of paved areas, but not also require the removal or remodeling of buildings within or abutting the stormwater easement?